A boats anchor agains a futuristic background with rectangle patterns

 Note on the basic anchoring methods

-Using the inset-area syntax will likely be the most commonly used.
+Using the position-area syntax will likely be the most commonly used.
 I’m talking about popovers, tooltips, fly-out menus, etc…

 Although two methods make it harder to explain to people, I am happy that both of these methods came to exist simultaneously as the first method gives us much more flexibility for the times we need it.
 The power of these anchoring methods goes far beyond these basic demos, but they do show the capability,